amirreza8002/django-valkey/docs/source/customize.rst

 Customizing django-valkey
 =========================

-The basics of how to intrduce your own classes to be used by django-valkeey has been discussed in length in :doc:`configure/advanced_configurations`.
+The basics of how to introduce your own classes to be used by django-valkey has been discussed in length in :doc:`configure/advanced_configurations`.

-in this section we're going to look at two base classes that django-valkey provides and you can use them to write your classes faster.
+in this section we're going to look at the base classes that django-valkey provides and you can use them to write your classes faster.

-django-valkey comes with two base classes: ``django_valkey.base.BaseValkeyCache`` and ``django_valkey.base_pool.BaseConnectionPool``.
+django-valkey comes with three base classes: ``django_valkey.base.BaseValkeyCache``, ``django_valkey.base_client.BaseClient`` and ``django_valkey.base_pool.BaseConnectionFactory``.

 BaseValkeyCache
 ###############